transcriptaze/yam/README.md

 the most recent [Alpha release](https://github.com/transcriptaze/yam/actions/workflows/alpha.yml) build - and host the _html_ folder on a web server of your choice.

-The zip file includes scripts for the _Python_ and _NodeJS_ built-in HTTP servers, but the web app is entirely static so whatever you have will probably work as long as CORS is enabled and has the following headers:
+The zip file includes scripts for the _Python_, _NodeJS_ and _Go_ built-in HTTP servers, but the web app is entirely static so whatever you have will probably work as long as CORS is enabled and has the following headers:
 ```
   Access-Control-Allow-Origin: *